-I get a buzz from working on education projects because I’m contributing to change.
-From my perspective, what I do is a drop in a bucket which creates a ripple effect.
-By that I mean the environments that I help create have an influence on how teachers teach and students learn, and contribute to how students grow up and create their own ripple effects.
+For a design to be everlasting, I believe that you need to have a vision for the larger scale – and scale is not always relative to a building’s size.
+Understanding the effect on the urban fabric, the users, the environment, and the community, are all bigger outcomes that inform my design response.
+I get a buzz from education projects as they contribute to real change.
+What I do is a drop in the bucket, but it creates a ripple effect.
+By that, I mean the education environments that I create influence how teachers teach and students learn, and that contributes to how students grow up and create their own ripple effects.

 I approach all design stages with equal sensitivity - I want to create a good experience for the client and deliver a project that everyone can be proud of.
 My design approach focuses on how phenomenology influences the experience of the user.

 Growing up in South Africa, I was surrounded by different cultures.
 To me, experiencing different ways of doing things enriches the human experience.
 I also admire Alejandro Aravena’s work.
 His projects are not always glamourous, but they have a positive social impact.